 Many people have a great fear of public speaking.
 And probably all of us - even the best and most experienced public speakers - still feel some nervousness and an adrenaline rush when we stand up to speak in front of a large crowd.
 But those who are able to overcome their fears and master the art of public speaking will enjoy many advantages and rewards in life.

-Lux Debate's debut performance was in the Team Policy debate tournament Christmas Clash, held at the beautiful campus of Santa Clara University on December 8, 2018.
+Lux Debate's debut performance was in the Team Policy debate tournament Christmas Clash, held on the beautiful campus of Santa Clara University, in Silicon Valley, on December 8, 2018.

 Lux Debate Club competed in Lincoln Douglas debate and Apologetics & Persuasive speech at the Point Loma Classic tournament held on the beautiful Point Loma University campus.
 The chocolate lab gave a strong speech, & the yellow lab was very persuasive